How to baseline a product delivery team in 30 days.

 Week 1: Read the system

-The Fractional CTO spends the first week reading.
-Not interviewing — reading.
-Source control, deployment logs, the last six months of incident reports, the team's tickets, the architecture diagrams (if they exist), the build pipeline, the test suite.
+The first week is for reading, not interviewing.
+Source control, deployment logs, the last six months of incident reports, the team's tickets, the architecture diagrams (if they exist), the build pipeline, the test suite, the product backlog, the OKRs, the roadmap commitments.
 The output is a written summary of what the system looks like from the inside.

 This step is the one most often skipped, and it's the one that surfaces the most.
-Talking to engineers gives you their version.
-Reading the system gives you the truth.
+Talking to the team gives you their version of the truth.
+Reading the system gives you the system's version.

 Week 2: Talk to the team

-One-on-ones with each engineer (45 minutes each), the senior engineering lead, and any product or design partners they work with.
+One-on-ones with engineers, product owners, designers, the delivery leads, the engineering managers, and any business or operations partners they work with.
+Forty-five minutes each.
 The questions are diagnostic, not evaluative: where do you spend most of your time?
 What slows you down?
 What's broken that we haven't talked about?
 What would you change if you could?

 Week 3: Run the numbers

-Pull the actual data: deployment frequency, lead time, change failure rate, recovery time, code review cycle, test coverage trends, incident frequency.
+Pull the actual data across both halves of the question.
+Engineering signals: deployment frequency, lead time, change failure rate, recovery time, code review cycle, test coverage trends, incident frequency.
+Product signals: Sprint Goal achievement rate, percentage of backlog tied to a named outcome (e.g. OKR or North Star metric), discovery cadence, time from user signal to backlog item, ratio of validated bets to speculative ones.
 For each, plot the last six months.
 Look for trends, not snapshots.
 A team that's deploying twice a week is doing fine; a team that was deploying twice a week six months ago and now deploys once every two weeks is in trouble.
+Same logic applies to Sprint Goal hit rate, discovery cadence, and outcome-linked backlog share.

-If the data isn't readily available — which is often the case at SMB scale — that's itself a finding.
+If the data isn't readily available, that's itself a finding.
 The fix is usually 90% existing tools and 10% setup, not a tools-buying spree.
+Smaller teams often haven't wired it up; larger organizations often have it siloed across three platforms.
+Same problem, different cause.

 Week 4: Write it up

-The output of the baseline is a single document, eight to twelve pages, written for the founder and the senior leadership team.
+The output of the baseline is a single document, eight to twelve pages, written for the sponsoring leader and their senior team.
 Structure:

 The document isn't the product.
 The conversation it triggers is the product.
-By the end of week four, leadership has a shared, evidence-based view of how their engineering team is actually performing — probably for the first time.
+By the end of week four, leadership has a shared, evidence-based view of how their delivery organization is actually performing, probably for the first time.

 The most valuable thing the baseline produces isn't the score.
-It's the moment when the founder, the COO, and the senior engineer all look at the same data and agree on what's true.
+It's the moment when the sponsoring leader, the senior engineering lead, and the product partner all look at the same data and agree on what's true.

 The trap to avoid

 The single biggest failure mode after a baseline is over-correcting on whichever metric scored worst.
+If outcome alignment is weak, leadership reorganizes the org chart instead of fixing the feedback loop.
+If adaptive capacity is weak, the team adds three new prioritization frameworks instead of asking why prioritization isn't actually happening.
 If deployment risk is high, the team installs ten new processes and slows everything down.
 If AI posture is weak, leadership bans AI tools company-wide.
-If test coverage is low, the team spends a quarter writing tests for code that's about to be replaced.

 The point of the baseline isn't to fix everything that scored poorly.
 It's to pick two or three things to actually move on, and to leave the rest visible but unaddressed for now.
 A baseline you don't act on is a waste; a baseline you over-react to is worse.